MartinThoma/NeuralNets/readme.md

 Corrections, supplements (or wishes for it) and links to good sources/ papers are very welcome.
 Just mail me to marvin.ritter@gmail.com or create a ticket/pull request.

-ToDo's
+Todo's
 ------
 - Compare BGD, SGD and SGD with minibatches
 - Overview of Pattern recognition (graphic + examples)
-- Add useful literature
+- Add useful literature (books, papers, tutorials, demos)
-	- [ ] books
-	- [ ] papers
-	- [ ] Internet tutorials/ demos
 - Explain overfitting and underfitting (what is it, how to detect, how to prevent)
 - Hyperparamaters \Phi (examples, how to train? => development set)
 - Differences between: stacked denoising autoencoders, stacked sparse autoencoders, stacked restricted boltzmann machine
-- What is Curriculum Learning?
 - Dropout
 - Maxout
 - Chapter on common datasets/ benchmarks